deniseb89/100-days-of-code/log.md

 **Today's Progress**: I continued chapter 3 of the Bash Guide.

 **Thoughts**: This was a long chapter and I started to get lost in the weeds.
 Learned about starting a shell within a shell; positional parameters, etc.

+## Day 6: Thursday, September 6

+**Today's Progress**: I finished chapter 3 of the Bash Guide.

+**Thoughts**: Still felt lost in the weeds.
+But I learned about arrays in bash and how to manipulate them.